 Harewood real estate guide & listings for sale

-Around one third of properties in Harewood were built in the 1960s and 1970s, while the majority of the remaining buildings were constructed pre-1960 and in the 1980s.
-In this part of Nanaimo, roughly 45% of dwellings are single detached homes, and the rest of the houses are mainly small apartment buildings, duplexes, and townhouses.
-The split between homeowners and renters is about even.
-This neighbourhood also has a good variety of housing sizes; it is quite easy to find houses ranging from lofts to four or more bedrooms.
+Roughly one third of homes in Harewood were constructed in the 1960s and 1970s, while the majority of the remaining buildings were built pre-1960 and in the 1980s.
+In this neighbourhood, around 45% of dwellings are single detached homes, while small apartment buildings, duplexes, and townhouses are also present in the housing stock.
+The population residing in this area is evenly split between renters and owners.
+This part of the city also has a good selection of unit sizes; homes range from lofts to four or more bedrooms.

 It is typically practical for house buyers in Harewood to do groceries by walking.
 A small selection of restaurants and coffee shops can be found as well.
 In terms of education, families will welcome the proximity to schools and daycares, which are within walking distance from the majority of homes for sale in Harewood.
 Parents have the choice between public and private secondary schools.